codacy/codacy-rubocop/docs/description/Lint_TopLevelReturnWithArgument.md

-This cop checks for top level return with arguments.
+Checks for top level return with arguments.
 If there is a top-level return statement with an argument, then the argument is always ignored.
 This is detected automatically since Ruby 2.7.